tkf/emacs-jedi/README.rst

 - deferred.el_ (> v0.3)
 - auto-complete_

-If your completion popup is broken when the completion candidates width are large, try the newest version of popup.el_.
+If your completion popup is broken when width of completion candidates is wide, try the newest version of popup.el_.

 .. _deferred.el: https://github.com/kiwanami/emacs-deferred
 .. _popup.el: https://github.com/auto-complete/popup-el